muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m77T21)
+- Change: Play Sound: Renamed to Play Sound/TTS to reflect new AI capabilities for TTS
 - Fix: Input Viewer: show/hide content not always updating the visualizers.
 - Fix: Input Viewer: One more C++ GC issue with state/keyboard visualizers due to caching.
 - Fix: Input Viewer: clicking on the selector button could result in a QT exception.